carnistclaims/carnistclaims.github.io/README.md

 ### What is a carnist?

 A "Carnist" is a non-vegan.
 "Vegan" is a silly term, let alone negating it with "non-vegan".
 We don't have terms like "non-car-thief" or "non-murderer".
 If you don't engage in unethical behavior you're the default, and when you do, that deserves the label in any other context.
-So I'm a anticarnist, and if you engage in animal agriculture, you're a carnist.
+So I'm a non-carnist, which people generally call a "vegan", and if you engage in animal agriculture, you're a carnist.

 ### Who are you?
 I think you are actually...